JoseRFelix/react-css-theme-switcher/README.md

 ### Avoiding CSS Override

-react-css-theme-switcher provided a way to avoid collision with other stylesheets or appended styles providing a where to inject the styles.
+react-css-theme-switcher provides a way to avoid collision with other stylesheets or appended styles providing a where to inject the styles.
 To achieve this add an HTML comment like `<!--inject-styles-here-->` and then provide `'inject-styles-here'` in the insertionPoint prop in `ThemeSwitcherProvider`.

 ```html
 <!DOCTYPE html>